RachnaPandya77/DBMS_assessment/assessment.md

 ![Output-image](salseman.png)

 <hr>

-From the above given tables write a SQL query to find the salesperson(s) and the customer(s) represented here.
+- From the above given tables write a SQL query to find the salesperson(s) and the customer(s) represented here.
 Return the Customer Name, City, Salesman, commission.
-NOTE : Make sure you have to use join concept to solve the query Make sure to make your code clean kneat
+- NOTE : Make sure you have to use join concept to solve the query

 <hr>

 ```